Willie Brown (politician): Mayor of San Francisco

 In 1995, Brown ran for mayor of San Francisco.
 In his announcement speech, he said San Francisco needed a "resurrection" and that he would bring the "risk-taking leadership" the city needed.
 Brown placed first in the first round of voting, but because no candidate received 50% of the vote, he faced incumbent Frank Jordan in the December runoff.
 Brown gained the support of Supervisor Roberta Achtenberg, who had placed third in the first round of voting.
 He campaigned on working to address poverty and problems with Muni.
 He called Jordan the "inept bumbler" and criticized his leadership.
 Jordan criticized Brown for his relations with special interests during his time in the State Assembly.
 Brown easily defeated Jordan.

 Brown's inaugural celebration included an open invitation party with 10,000 attendees and local restaurants providing 10,000 meals to the homeless.
 President Bill Clinton called Brown to congratulate him, and the congratulations were broadcast to the crowd.
 He delivered his inaugural address without notes and led the orchestra in "The Stars and Stripes Forever".
 He arrived at the event in a horse-drawn carriage.
-According to the New York Times, Brown was one of the nation's few liberal big-city mayors when he was elected in 1996.